icgrp/bert/docs/embedded/bsp.md

 where 2018.3 can be replaced with the version you are using (only needed if your SDK is prior to 2019.2).

 Now that these newer versions of these libraries have been added to the Xilinx installation, the new versions of xilfpga and xilsecure should show up in the drop down menu of a Board Support Package's settings window.

+AMD: *how see now?
+I think don't see until a step below.*

 ## BSP Configuration
 So, once again open the BSP and modify its settings.
 BERT runs on the standalone platform (v7.1) (see below) and xilfpga v5.1 and xilsecure v4.1 will show up as options to be selected in the figure below.

+AMD: * "once again"?? when did we do this before?*

 Next, `secure_mode` should be set to `false`.
 On the left of the screen you will see 'xilfpga' and 'xilsecure' optons.
 Select both and ensure that the 'secure_environment' value is set to false.

+AMD: *I saw secure_environment, was this this wrong thing?*

-Finally, you should be sure that under "standalone the stdout setting is 'psu_uart_1' so print statements can be read over JTAG.
+Finally, you should be sure that under "standalone" the stdout setting is 'psu_uart_1' so print statements can be read over JTAG.

 ![Example of BSP configuration](../images/bspsettings.png)

 ![Example of xilfpga configuration](../images/xilfpgasettings.png)

+AMD: *at the end of this you need to click on something (BSP modify?) -- won't see xilfpga until you do that*

 ## Over-write xilfpga API Library Source Code in BSP
 Since BERT takes advantage of custom API calls, the xilfpga library source codemust be overwritten in the BSP with the modified version found at `bert/embedded/libsrc/xilfpga_v5_1/src`.

 The files in that directory need to be copied to `xxx_bsp/psu_xxxx_x/libsrc/xilfpga_v5_1`.
 The preferred method is to use your OS's GUI to first copy the files, then go into the  SDK GUI and paste them into the right directory since this will trigger the SDK to recompile the bsp libraries. **IF NOT, DO WHAT?**  You will see cross compiler output in the 'Console' window as the BSP is regenerated.

+AMD: *this is one point where I keep getting hung up.
+TO me, the OS GUI is shell.
+So when you say "copy files", I go to the comand line.
+So, I copy the files.
+Then I don't know what to do about PASTE.
+How do I paste?
+ But, then I finally realize you mean bring up some file browser, select/copy the files there to paste into SDK.  ...and that's probably what the instructions say...but it's not what I expect.*

 NOTE: If other bsp parameters are later changed in `system.mss` or the `Re-generate BSP Sources` button is clicked, the BSP code will be regenerated *and this modified version of xilfpga will be overwritten with the vanilla xilfpga version from the local SDK installation*, negating what you just did.
 Thus, it is best to completely configure the rest of the BSP before replacing the custom xilfpga library source code.